aurora-is-near/doc.aurora.dev/blog/getting-started-with-aurora.md

 <!-- truncate -->

-## How Aurora is related to Ethereum and Near.
+## How Aurora is related to Ethereum and Near

 While working with Aurora, you must often interact with first-layer blockchains such as Ethereum and NEAR.
 Ethereum is one of the most well-known and popular blockchains with a large ecosystem.
 Nevertheless, it exhibits some technological limitations, the most significant being the transaction cost.
 As a result, interacting with contracts on Ethereum often requires a considerable amount of money for transaction fees.
 Conversely, NEAR is a blockchain developed later with specific technical advantages over Ethereum, including significantly lower transaction costs.